jeff1evesque/interview-deloitte/README.md

 # Deloitte Data science

-The repository contains the coding challenge for datascience position.
+The repository contains the coding challenge for a data science position at [Deloitte](https://www2.deloitte.com/us/en.html).
 Relevant exercise [documents](https://github.com/jeff1evesque/deloitte-data-exercise/tree/master/data)
 can be reviewed, prior to running each of the following scripts: